What causes bubbles on painted walls?

 Here you would have to turn up the heat if possible or turn on a space heater.

-How do you fix bubbles in paint?
+How do you fix bubbles on painted walls?

 You can fix bubbles in paint by simply letting the paint dry completely.